PNNL-Comp-Mass-Spec/InfernoRDN/Readme_Updating_R_Functions.txt

 1) Start RStudio

-2) Choose Session, Load Workspace, and open Inferno_stdplots.RData
+2) Choose Session, Load Workspace, and open Inferno_stdplots.RData or Inferno.RData, depending on your needs

 3) The Environment pane lists the available functions, for example plot_hist